The 4 best coffee advertising campaigns – and why they work

 Allpress Espresso is a textbook example of a brand doing everything right.
 It’s got a strong brand identity that’s reflected across all its touch points: socials, packaging, OOH advertising, and brand assets are all closely aligned with its brand palette, ensuring cohesive consistency.
 If a consumer sees the rich browns and deep golds paired with clean typography, they’ll instantly associate it with the Allpress Espresso brand.

-But beyond being consistent, it’s also an aesthetically pleasing color palette.
+But beyond being consistent, it’s also an esthetically pleasing color palette.
 Allpress’ palate is likely to bring up associations with warm coffee, eliciting a positive emotional response from viewers.

 Instead of splashing the brand’s name across in the most oversized lettering, Allpress Espresso chooses to focus on Grace, the owner of one of the company’s locations.
 Her name is front and center, and the portrait is an easy, unforced pose that looks natural and warm.
 In her quote, Allpress Espresso isn’t mentioned by name, which reads more authentically.
 It’s the same for the other coffee ads in the campaign, with tasteful photos of real people that make the Allpress Espresso brand what it is.